This post may contain affiliate links. Please read our disclosure policy.

 Whole Grains – these muffins are made with 100% whole grains.
 White whole wheat flour gives them a lighter flavor and texture, but you still get the benefits of the whole grains.

-Easy to make – These muffins are so easy to make!
+Easy to make – My healthy pumpkin muffin recipe is so easy to make!
 I used two bowls for them, but you can easily just make them in a single bowl.
 Just be sure to combine the wet ingredients in the bowl first before adding in the dry ones.

 Ingredients you’ll need